nvim-neorg/neorg/res/wiki/static/Tutorial.md

 Terminology alert: **Neorg** is the name of the Neovim plugin. **Norg** is the name of the markup format that you save onto your disk.
 Keep this in mind as we progress!

-Norg has a lot of default syntax that should immediately feel familiar if you've use `org-mode` or some Markdown.
+Norg has a lot of default syntax that should immediately feel familiar if you've used `org-mode` or some Markdown.
 First, let's type some text:

 ```norg
 This is my note!